laserson/quince/README.md

   datasets/variants_flat_locuspart
 ```

-Note that the `--sample-group` argument is used label the samples being loaded.
+Note that the `--sample-group` argument is used to label the samples being loaded.
 There
 is no fixed format for this argument; it could be a numeric label, or a date, for
 example.
 You can see the data in HDFS as follows: